 Through this service, Google can determine from which website a request is sent and from which IP address you use the so-called reCAPTCHA input box.
 In addition to your IP address, additional information may be collected by Google, which is necessary for the offer and the guarantee of this service.

 The legal basis is Art.
 6 para.
 1 lit. f) GDPR.
 Our legitimate interest lies in the security of our website and in the defense against unwanted, automated access in the form of spam or the like.
 Google provides further information on the general handling of your website at https://policies.google.com/privacy User data.

 On these websites external fonts, Google fonts, are used.
 Google Fonts is a service of Google Inc. (“Google”).
 The integration of these web fonts is done by a server call, usually a Google server in the US.
 This will be transmitted to the server, which of our websites you have visited.
 Also, the IP address of the browser of the terminal of the visitor of this website is stored by Google.
 For more information, please refer to the privacy policies of Google, which you can access here: www.google.com/fonts, www.google.com/fonts,

 Within betterplace.org, those parties receive access to your data who need it for the purposes described in Section 4.
 Service providers used by betterplace.org may also be given access to your data (so-called “processors”, e.g. computer centres, dispatch of newsletters, customer services or debtor management).
 Contracts for processing ensure compliance with instructions, data security and confidential handling of your data by these service providers.

-Data will be passed on to other recipients such as advertising partners, providers of social media services or credit institutions (so-called “third parties”) if required to do so by law or if you have given your consent or that is part of your contract.
+Data will be passed on to other recipients such as advertising partners, providers of social media services or credit institutions (so-called “third parties”) if required to do so by law or if you have given your consent or that is part of your contract or a legitimate interest in forwarding of data exists.
 The following third parties may be forwarded data:

 - providers of measurements and web analyses that measure the reach of websites and create user profiles for their own purposes,